Brooklyn-Style/Magic_Roll/README.md

 - `Backspace` after repeats and in all other situations.
 This brings up the index's usage and gets backspace off the pinky.

 #### *Right Half:*
+`N` on the pinky is good for inrolls, as it pairs with every letter.

+`T` is the 2nd most common letter so it goes on the index finger.

 The right half was arranged for as many inrolls and comfortable patterns as possible, while accounting for finger strength, and not overloading the pinky.
 SFBs were mostly ignored since I planned to fix them with magic.

 The `LSF` and `CRW` columns are a little questionable but with nearly all of the consonants on this side, there weren't many other options.
 You could swap `L` and `C` for a marginal improvement but then you'd lose the `CL` inroll and make `NCL` (e.g. include) a redirect.